 - Past Awards

-The deadline for submissions to the Alberta Literary Awards is December 31, 2022.
+The deadline for submissions to the Alberta Literary Awards was December 9th, 2024 and is now closed.
+Thank you to everyone who submitted!

 The Alberta Literary Awards were created by the Writers’ Guild of Alberta in 1982 to recognize excellence in writing by Alberta authors.